geoff-project/coi-utils/docs/guide/lsa_utils.rst

 Importing an LSA-Dependent Package
 ----------------------------------

-The `~cernml.lsa_utils` package directly imports Java packages via the JPype import system.
+The `cernml.lsa_utils` package directly imports Java packages via the :doc:`JPype <jpype:index>` import system.
 It does not set up the JVM for you, so you have to start the JVM before importing the package.
 (In this regard, it behaves as if it were a Java package itself.)

 The cleanest way to import `~cernml.lsa_utils` is to use PJLSA's context manager for enabling Java imports: